InterDigitalInc/CompressAI-Vision/README.md

 ## installation

-### Virtualenv

-To get started locally and install the development version of CompressAI-Vision, run first create a [virtual environment](https://docs.python.org/3.8/library/venv.html) with python>=3.8:
+To get started locally and install the development version of CompressAI-Vision, first create a [virtual environment](https://docs.python.org/3.8/library/venv.html) with python>=3.8:

 Bash scripts are provided to get proper installation of dependencies.
 To get default versions and CompressAI from PyPI, just run
 ```